wnordmann/sdk/README.md

     npm run docs

 This depends on gitbook.
-The 3.0.0 pre release (3.0.0-pre.5) should be installed automatically, verify with:
+The 3.1.0 release should be installed, verify with:

     node_modules/.bin/gitbook ls

+If not install it manually:

+    node_modules/.bin/gitbook fetch 3.1.0

 The versions get installed at ~/.gitbook/versions/